-Ever done a science experiment in front of the class before breaking students into groups or pairs to try it themselves?
+Ever performed a science experiment in front of the class before breaking students into groups or pairs to try it themselves?
 How about providing your students with examples of completed assignments from students you’ve had in your class in the past?
 These are both methods of scaffolding, providing your students with a structure they can copy as they dive into their own practice of the lesson.

-Venn diagrams, flow charts, and graphic organizers all work to help students organize their knowledge in a logical way as well as breaking down big concepts into the smaller chunks that are at the heart of scaffolding.
+Venn diagrams, flow charts, and graphic organizers all work to help students organize their knowledge in a logical way as well as break down big concepts into the smaller chunks that are at the heart of scaffolding.
 They allow students to make connections between the components of the lesson, deepening an understanding of the content.

 Think, Pair, Share